Pristine nature. Jagged ocean cliffs. Vast empty beaches. These are just a few of the things that you can expect when you visit the Oregon Coast.

 During low tide, you can also walk out onto giant rock formations in the ocean.
 But do watch out for rising tide because some of the areas can get harder to access once the water levels start rising.

-Easily one of the most beautiful places in the west part of the United States, Oregon Coast has unforgettable scenery and natural beauty.
+Easily one of the most beautiful places in the western part of the United States, the Oregon Coast has unforgettable scenery and natural beauty.